ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-4-3.md

-# Potential Limitations and Ethical Considerations in Using AI for Energy Efficiency Improvement

 AI technologies offer significant opportunities for improving energy efficiency by optimizing energy systems, reducing waste, and improving resource management.
 However, there are also potential limitations and ethical considerations that must be taken into account when using AI for energy efficiency improvement.